Vegan Evaporated Milk

 I find vanilla-flavored works best when I’m making things like vegan chia pudding, vegan chocolate ice cream, or vegan banana cream pudding.

-Unsweetened plain almond milk works best when using it in savory sauces, like the one found in this vegan pot pie.
+Unsweetened plain almond milk works best when used in savory sauces, like the one found in this vegan pot pie.

 Frequently-Asked Questions